yash1th/billboard-songs-chart-scraping/README.md

 This project scraps different **_SONG CHARTS_** from the billboard

-1. Clone the project
+1. clone the project
 ```
 git clone https://github.com/yash1th/billboard-songs-chart-scraping.git
 ```

-2. Go to the directory that you just created and create a virtual environment (Highly recommended!!)
+2. navigate to the directory that you just created and create a virtual environment (Highly recommended!!)
 ```
 cd billboard-songs-chart-scraping/
 ```

-3. Activate the environment
+3. activate the virtual environment

 ```
 python3 -m venv .